Fact Sheet 18:

 For more information about flash cookies you can download UC Berkeley School of Law's paper entitled "Flash Cookies and Privacy" at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1446862 and "Flash Cookies and Privacy II: Now with HTML5 and ETag Respawning" at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1898390.

 Fingerprinting.
 A device fingerprint (or machine fingerprint) is a summary of the software and hardware settings collected from a computer or other device.
 Each device has a different clock setting, fonts, software and other characteristics that make it unique.
 When you go online, your device broadcasts these details, which can can be collected and pieced together to form a unique "fingerprint" for that particular device.
 That fingerprint can then be assigned an identifying number, and used for similar purposes as a cookie.

-Fingerprinting could eventually replace the cookie as the primary means of tracking.
+Fingerprinting is rapidly replacing cookies as a means of tracking.
 Tracking companies are embracing fingerprinting because it is tougher to block than cookies.
 Cookies are subject to deletion and expiration, and are rendered useless if a user decides to switch to a new browser.
 Some browsers block third-party cookies by default and certain browser add-ons enable blocking or removal of cookies.

 Unlike cookies and flash cookies, fingerprints leave no evidence on a user's computer.
 Therefore, it is impossible for you to know when you are being tracked by fingerprinting.